microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### Path-Based B-Tree

-This approach simply puts all the nodes in a B-tree (or similar data structure), using the path of each node as its key.
+This approach simply puts all the nodes in a key-value data structure optimized for sorted keys,like a B-tree or similar data structure, using the path of each node as its key.

 Consider a tree and the paths of each of its nodes: